k-nuth/kth/docs/utxo-set-synchronization.md

 ### Known defects

-**[TODAY] Mempool admission cannot resolve a prevout that needs history** (issue
-#584).
-The active-map probe answers every miss the same way, whether or not the
+**[FIXED, UTXO-Z 0.10.0] Mempool admission could not resolve a prevout that needed history** (issue #584).
+The active-map probe answered every miss the same way, whether or not the prevout existed in an older version, and admission read that as absence.

-prevout exists in an older version — it cannot establish absence, only that the active map does not hold the key.
-Admission reads that answer as absence and never runs the second phase, so the transaction is rejected with *previous output not found*.
+0.10.0 made the two answers different things: `find()` returns `not_resolved`, which is a fact about which files were consulted, and only `resolve(batch)` establishes absence. `populate_prevout` now resolves its miss as a batch of one it owns, so a prevout in an older version is found instead of rejected, and a storage fault reaches the caller as `operation_failed` rather than as a missing input.

 How much that costs in production is **not established** and belongs in the measurements below: it depends on what fraction of spends resolve straight out of